sim0n/Caesium/README.md

 * String

 ## Usage
+- Run the jar.
-Run the jar and select your mutators in the mutators tab and hit mutate.
+- Select mutators in the mutators tab.
+- Hit mutate.
 Done!